29decibel/mastodon-md/README.md

 # mastodon-md

-Little utility to download mastodon posts to markdown files
+Little utility to download mastodon posts to a single markdown file along with attachments.

 ```bash
 bun install